-On a holiday in Koh Samui, whilst I lulled in a pool, I notice a man sitting alone with his bowl of spaghetti and wine, contently looking out over the ocean.
+On a holiday in Koh Samui, while I lulled in a pool, I notice a man sitting alone with his bowl of spaghetti and wine, contently looking out over the ocean.

-He then takes a piece of garnish from the dish, and purposefully nibbles on it.
+He then takes a piece of garnish from the dish and purposefully nibbles on it.
 Before taking another mouthful of spaghetti, he takes a sip of wine and sits back.
 He is savouring the moment.

-How you too can embrace mindful eating:
+You too can embrace mindful eating by: